nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ### How can a small library challenge React's dominance?
-Gradually and strategically.
-To succeed, we need to address two key challenges:
+Gradually.
+To succeed, we particularly need to address the following:

 1. **Developer perception**: Many frontend developers have come to view abstraction layers as essential.
 As Hyper demonstrates how professional UIs can be built without these complexities, this perception will shift.